why fighting this hampshire police case is important for all whistleblowers

 The present case that I have relates directly to the conduct of Hampshire Constabulary in the previous whistleblowing dismissal case where it has since been discovered that Hampshire police suppressed relevant documents which; as we now know is a major concern for many people and results in miscarriages of justice.

-I had serious concerns about the conduct of the previous employment tribunal case by the Judge who is a part time Employment Judge Mr Housego and it may be the case that this is happening in other employment tribunal regions.
+I had serious concerns about the conduct of the previous employment tribunal case by the Judge who was part time Employment Judge Mr Housego and it may be the case that this is happening in other employment tribunal regions.

 I think there is an argument for part time employment judges not being permitted to deal with whistle blowing cases.

-Largely, my concerns were ignored and the judiciary appeared to cover for each other and the identity of those involved in my case may also have been a significant factor.
+Largely, my concerns were ignored and the judiciary appeared to cover for each other, the identity of those involved in my case may also have been a significant factor.

 Another concern that I am raising with the employment tribunal is the manner in which case management summaries / Judgments are prepared which; do not reflect what actually went on in hearings and omitting to mention relevant evidence of witnesses.